 2. Create Efficient Processes

-If you are still using your inbox and excel spreadsheets to manage your candidate process, then it’s probably time to have a bit of a re-think, especially with higher volumes of applications expected this month.
+If you are still using your inbox and excel spreadsheets to manage your candidate process, then it’s probably time to have a bit of a re-think, especially as candidates demand more from your recruitment processes.

 Recruitment systems are no longer expensive IT solutions for the big corporate companies.
 Systems like our Flat Fee Applicant Tracking System (FFATS) have been designed for the SME.
 Allowing organisations like yours to store, manage, measure and engage with your candidates at the click of a button.
 Get in touch for a quick demo and see how much time you could save for less than the cost of an advert.